pangenome/odgi/docs/rst/commands/odgi_version.rst

 odgi version
 #########

-display the version of odgi
+Print the version of ODGI to stdout.

 SYNOPSIS
 ========